spundhir/PARE/README.rst

 Output
 ======

-    The results from the PARESuite are compiled in two text files:
+    The results from the PARESuite are presented in two text files:

     a) RESULTS.TXT: main result file in BED format

-    For easy access, the html version of this files (RESULTS.HTML) is also available within the output directory
+    For easy access, the html version of this file (RESULTS.HTML) is also available within the output directory

     b) RESULTS.UCSC: file to view the enhancer and promoter regions in UCSC browser